 The Office of the United Nations High Commissioner for Human Rights (OHCHR) represents the world’s commitment to universal ideals of human dignity.
-OHCHR has the special mandate from the international community to promote and protect all human rights.
+OHCHR has a unique mandate from the international community to promote and protect all human rights.

-Zeid Ra’ad Al Hussein is the High Commissioner for Human Rights, and serves as the principal human rights official at the United Nations.
-He heads OHCHR and spearheads the United Nations’ human rights efforts.
+Michelle Bachelet is the High Commissioner for Human Rights and serves as the principal human rights official at the United Nations.
+She heads OHCHR and spearheads the United Nations’ human rights efforts.

-Zeid assumed his position on September 1, 2014, following the General Assembly’s approval on June 16, 2014 of his appointment by the United Nations Secretary-General.
-He is the sixth High Commissioner to lead the Office of the High Commissioner for Human Rights (OHCHR).
+Bachelet assumed her position on September 1, 2018, following her appointment by the United Nations Secretary-General.
+She is the seventh High Commissioner to lead the Office of the High Commissioner for Human Rights (OHCHR).